 On the other hand, with all the cooking that we’re doing, we’re composting more than ever.… // Continue reading.

 Last year was a great zero waste/low waste/eco-friendly year for me.
 I started this blog, reduced our household trash production by A LOT, and became a Recycling Ambassador with my city.
 But we (I) can always do better so here are some goals/resolutions/whatever you want to call it for the coming year.
 And, also, comment and tell me what your green goals are for this year!

-Find a facial bar soap I like.
+- Find a facial bar soap I like.
 Makeup and skincare products are my “luxury items” — and while I try to buy in glass as much as possible, and recycle everything else with TerraCycle/Origins/L’Occitane… I can do better.
-So my goal this year is to go totally zero waste when it comes to face wash.
-I’m thinking this or this.

 I love composting with bokashi.
 Okay, rewind.
 What is bokashi anyways?
 Bokashi is a way of fermenting food waste (including dairy and meat, which usually isn’t composted in the traditional way) so that when the fermented food waste is thrown in to a compost pile, it breaks down much quicker.
 Please note, composting with bokashi doesn’t lead to actual compost, but rather, a pre-compost (i.e. fermented food waste) of sorts.
 I recommend this method if you have a decent amount of dairy or meat scraps and a place to take your bucket of fermented food waste to (like a backyard compost tumbler or biodigester).… // Continue reading.